September 23, 1996 |

 January 29, 1996 |

 The cop let booze ruin an unblemished 23-year career, the prosecutor said.
 After getting drunk while off-duty last July 21, the now-fired officer, Joseph Zagrocki, 47, broke into a West Germantown home and terrorized its occupants with his Glock service pistol, the prosecutor said.
 Zagrocki, formerly of the 14th District, pleaded guilty last week to burglary, assault, false imprisonment and related charges.
 He will be sentenced by Common Please Judge Gregory E. Smith in March.

-FORMER Philadelphia police officer Kevin Corcoran, who was fired after making a questionable arrest during a traffic altercation last year, was either a "rogue" cop or an "innocent man" just trying to get home safely to his family.
-The conflicting portrayals of Corcoran, 34, came during opening statements yesterday in Common Pleas Court, where he is being tried for obstructing the administration of law, official oppression and false imprisonment.
+Former Philadelphia police officer Kevin Corcoran, who was fired after making a questionable arrest during a traffic altercation last year, was either a "rogue" cop or an "innocent man" just trying to get home to his family safely.
+The conflicting portrayals of Corcoran, 34, came during opening arguments Wednesday in Common Pleas Court, where he is being tried for obstructing the administration of law, official oppression and false imprisonment.
 The man Corcoran handcuffed and drove to a dark Center City alley at 2 a.m.
-March 31, 2013, testified that he did nothing illegal and that he felt he was at "the mercy" of an enraged cop.
-"I was worried because of the way he was acting," said Roderick King, 31.
-"I was scared that I was not safe.
+March 31, 2013, testified that he did nothing illegal and felt that he was at "the mercy" of the enraged cop.
+"I was worried because of the way he was acting," said Roderick King.

 June 30, 1998 |